ksaj/ksaj.github.io/index.md

 For now, I'm assuming everything (on this cheatsheet)[https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet] works here.
 Anyway, the following pile of noodles is basically a prettier Pastebin until I got the flow down.
 All of the (currently invisible) content is written in Macdown, so hopefully it is mostly already compatible.

+If you've read this far (why??) here's a jike about LISP: https://byrslf.co/lisp-f1258a476fc6

 ---

 # TODO